chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 .. include:: ../../includes_chef_automate/includes_chef_automate_mark.rst

-The following sections describe the upgrade process for Chef Automate.
+The following sections describe the upgrade process between versions of Chef Automate and when upgrading from a ``delivery-cluster`` setup to Chef Automate.

 Prerequisites
 =====================================================